History in Keele buildings

 Dorothy Mary Hodgkin, OM, FRS (1910-1994) was a British chemist, credited with the development of protein crystallography.
-She advanced the technique of X-ray crystallography, a method used to determine the three dimensional structures of biomolecules.
+She advanced the technique of X-ray crystallography, a method used to determine the three-dimensional structures of biomolecules.
 Among her most influential discoveries are the confirmation of the structure of penicillin that Ernst Boris Chain and Edward Abraham had previously surmised, and then the structure of vitamin B12, for which she was awarded the Nobel Prize in Chemistry in 1964.
 She is regarded as one of the pioneer scientists in the field of X-ray crystallography studies of biomolecules.
-She was only the third woman to achieve a distinction in Chemistry from the University of Oxford and she taught Prime Minister Margaret Thatcher who installed a portrait of her in Downing Street in 1980s - even though Professor Hodgkin was an open Labour supporter.
+She was only the third woman to achieve a distinction in Chemistry from the University of Oxford and she taught Prime Minister Margaret Thatcher who installed a portrait of her in Downing Street in the 1980s - even though Professor Hodgkin was an open Labour supporter.

 Dorothy Hodgkin Building 2015This building was originally built to house the Department of Physics.
 After Professor Dorothy Hodgkin had visited Keele on 22 March 1988, the main lecture theatre in the building was named after her.
 Luke Hodgkin, the eldest son of the late Professor, visited the University in May 2002 with other members of the Hodgkin family to unveil a plaque officially naming the entire Dorothy Hodgkin Building in honour of his mother.

 Photo left: After a major refurbishment in 2015 - Dorothy Hodgkin Building

 This honour marked a significant change.
 Physics moved fully into the refurbished Lennard-Jones Laboratory to bring together the School of Chemistry and Physics and Psychology became the sole academic occupant of the Dorothy Hodgkin Building.
 In addition to her scientific work, Professor Hodgkin was active in the promotion of international peace and understanding.
 The programme for the official naming ceremony of the building was a key part of that year’s Celebrating Women Series and concluded with a lecture by Professor Helen Haste, University of Bath: ‘Women in Science, Women and Science – Where are we now?’.